Calligraphy Wall Decorative Tablou

 Calligram Calligraphy

-A calligram consists of letters and words arranged creatively to form an image such as a human face or an animal.
+A calligram consists of letters and words arranged creatively to form an image, such as a human face or an animal.

 Calligraphy of the Qur'an

-Different Types of Calligraphy Art in Home Decor
+Calligraphy Art for Home Decor

 Traditionally, the only way that calligraphy could decorate your home was in its framed/canvas form.
 Today, however, innovations in interior design and the modernization of traditional Persian arts have enabled décor calligraphy to go beyond the framed/canvas limit.
 There is now a great variety of items that incorporate Persian calligraphy into their design.